zengulus-d-and-d-tools/5e-unified-roller-base/README.md

 ## Tools Included

 ### Player Tool
-* **index.html (Unified 5e Sheet)**: A comprehensive, single-page character sheet.
-    * **Features**: Auto-calculating modifiers, drag-and-drop interface layout, spell slot tracking, and complex dice macros.
-    * **Persistence**: Character state is saved automatically to the browser's Local Storage.
+* **index.html (Unified 5e Sheet)**: A comprehensive, single-page character sheet featuring auto-calculating modifiers, spell slot tracking, and complex dice macros.
+Character state is saved automatically to the browser's Local Storage.
-    * **Export**: Includes a compression-based export/import system to move character data between devices.

-### GM Tools
+### GM & Campaign Tools
+* **hub.html (The Precinct Hub)**: A campaign-level dashboard for managing the political and mechanical state of the Task Force.
+    * **Reputation & Heat**: Tracks unit standing with all ten guilds (-2 to +2) and overall Heat (0-6). [cite_start]Includes automatic warnings for Complication Scenes and Hard Constraints[cite: 3].
+    * **Downtime Management**: Tracks individual player Downtime Points (DP). [cite_start]Standard gaps provide 2 DP, with a maximum bank of 4[cite: 5].
+    * [cite_start]**Project Clocks**: Handles 4-segment Personal Projects and 2-segment Professional Development for new languages or tool proficiencies[cite: 5].

-* **dm-screen.html (Narrative Engine)**: A procedural generation tool for improvising urban sessions.
-    * **Features**: Generates "moment-to-moment" street scenes, sensory details (texture/infrastructure), NPC motivations, and environmental hazards.
+* [cite_start]**dm-screen.html (Narrative Engine)**: A procedural generation tool for improvising urban sessions, including street incidents, sensory textures, and environmental hazards.
-    * **Logic**: Uses a combinatoric system to prevent repetitive descriptions.

-* **gm.html (Session Tracker)**: A dashboard for managing combat and session flow.
+* **gm.html (Session Tracker)**: A dashboard for managing combat and session flow, featuring an initiative tracker with mob generation and Discord integration.
-    * **Features**: Initiative tracker with mob generation, HP management, condition reference, and loot tables.
-    * **Integration**: Can send roll results to a Discord channel via Webhooks.

-* **clue.html (Investigation Generator)**: A logic tool for mystery scenarios.
-    * **Features**: Generates clues by separating the "Signal" (the core evidence) from the "Noise" (contextual details) based on selected factions.
+* [cite_start]**clue.html (Intersection Gen)**: A logic tool for mystery scenarios that generates clues by separating core "Signal" from contextual "Noise" based on guild involvement[cite: 4].

-## Usage
+## Core Systems Implementation

-These files are static HTML.
-You can use them in two ways:

-1.  **Online**: Host this repository on GitHub Pages.
-The `index.html` will serve as the entry point for players.
-2.  **Offline**: Download the `.html` files to your device and open them directly in any modern web browser (Chrome, Firefox, Safari, Edge).
+The suite is designed around specific Ravnica-themed mechanics:
+* [cite_start]**Heat System**: High Heat triggers scrutiny (Audits, rival teams, or internal affairs)[cite: 3].
+* **Downtime**: 1 week = 1 DP. [cite_start]Actions include "Laying Low" to reduce Heat or "Repairing Optics" for joint Heat reduction and Reputation gain[cite: 5].
+* [cite_start]**Set Pieces**: Tools support structured incidents like Rooftop Chases, Lab Meltdowns, and Courtroom skill challenges[cite: 1].

-## Customization
+## Usage & Customization

-These tools are built to be "hackable."
-To adapt them to your own setting (e.g., changing Guilds to Factions, or altering loot tables), simply open the HTML file in a text editor.
+These are static HTML files.
+Open them in any modern browser.
+To customize data (such as Guild names or loot tables), open the HTML file in a text editor and modify the labeled constants in the `<script>` section.

-Look for the `<script>` tag near the bottom of the file.
-You will find data arrays clearly labeled, such as `const guilds` or `const lootTables`.
-Editing these text values will immediately update the tool.

 ## License

 This project is released under The Unlicense.
 The code is dedicated to the public domain.
-You are free to fork, modify, distribute, host, or sell this software without permission or attribution.